ovh/docs/pages/platform/ai-training/00_CONCEPTS_jobs/guide.en-gb.md

 -   `DONE` the job ended normally
 -   `TIMEOUT` the job is still running but is about to be interrupted because the timeout was reached
 -   `INTERRUPTED` the job is ended and was interrupted
--   `FAILED` the job ended with an error, e.g. the process in the job finished with a non 0 exit code, Docker image could not be pulled, ...
+-   `FAILED` the job ended with an error, e.g. the process in the job finished with a non 0 exit code, container image could not be pulled, ...
 -   `ERROR` the job ended due to a backend error

 ![image](images/status-diagram.svg){.thumbnail}

-> [!primary]
-> * Only jobs that reach the `RUNNING` status are billed.
-Billing starts with the `INITIALIZING` step and ends when the `FINALIZING` step starts.
-> * Only jobs in states `QUEUED`, `INITIALIZING`, `PENDING` and `RUNNING` are included in the quota computation.

 ## Going further

--   You can check the [OVHcloud documentation on how to create a data](../create-data).
+-   You can check the [OVHcloud documentation on how to create a data container](https://docs.ovh.com/gb/en/storage/pcs/create-container/).
 -   You can check the [OVHcloud documentation on how to submit a job](../submit-job)

 ## Feedback